carlmontanari/scrapli/README.md

 - Nonrir plugin -- make scrapli a Nornir plugin!
 - Ensure v6 stuff works as expected.
 - Continue to add/support ssh config file things.
+- Maybe make this into a netconf driver as well? ncclient is just built on paramiko so it seems doable...?